KURTZ CHRISTMAS TREES

 your questions.
 Merry Christmas everybody!

-Jim Sr. with his prize-winning tree at last year's State Fair in Columbus.
+Jim Sr. with his prize-winning tree a few years ago at the State Fair in Columbus.